Sudanese forces clash in Khartoum after talks break down | Law-Order

 Sudanese forces clash in Khartoum after talks break down

-Sudan's warring parties clashed in the capital overnight and into Friday morning after talks aimed at maintaining a ceasefire and alleviating a humanitarian crisis collapsed, prompting the U.S. to issue sanctions.
-Residents of Khartoum and adjoining Omdurman said the army had resumed air strikes and was using more artillery as the clashes continued, but with no sign that its paramilitary enemy was retreating from city streets and homes it has occupied.
+Sudan's warring parties fought in the capital on Friday after the collapse of talks to maintain a ceasefire and ease a humanitarian crisis, prompting the United States to impose sanctions.
+Residents of Khartoum and Omdurman across the Nile said the army had resumed airstrikes and was using more artillery, but said there was no sign the paramilitary Rapid Support Forces (RSF) was retreating from streets and homes it had occupied.

+Sudan's warring parties fought in the capital on Friday after the collapse of talks to maintain a ceasefire and ease a humanitarian crisis, prompting the United States to impose sanctions.

+Washington imposed sanctions on businesses belonging to the army and RSF and threatened more action "if the parties continue to destroy their country", a senior U.S. official said.
+The army said on Friday it was "surprised" by the U.S. and Saudi decision to suspend the negotiations after it had made proposals for implementing the agreement, blaming the RSF for truce violations.
+The RSF has blamed the army.

-Sudan's ambassador to Washington, Mohamed Abdallah Idris, said the government and army remained fully committed to the truce pact and any penalties should be "imposed on the party that did not abide by what it signed" - a reference to the RSF.
-The two sides have blamed each other for truce violations.
+Sudan's ambassador to Washington, Mohamed Abdallah Idris, said the government and army remained committed to the truce and any penalties should be "imposed on the party that did not abide by what it signed" - a reference to the RSF.
+REFUGEES FLEE TO CHAD

 Since the overthrow of longtime ruler Omar al-Bashir in 2019 Sudan's government has been headed by a sovereign council under army chief Abdel-Fattah al-Burhan with the RSF head Mohamed Hamdan Dagalo, known as Hemedti, as his deputy.
 After they went to war on April 15 Burhan said he had dismissed Hemdti from the council, and government departments have remained aligned with the army.

-With the ceasefire talks off, Khartoum residents are bracing for further problems.
 "Since yesterday one telecom network has been down.
 Today another one is down.
 The power is out but the water has come back.
-It's like they're alternating forms of torture," said Omer Ibrahim, who lives in a district of Omdurman that has seen little fighting.
+It's like they're alternating forms of torture," said Omer Ibrahim, who lives in Omdurman.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)